michaelrutherford/orthochrome/README.md

 # orthochrome

 ## About
-A CLI tool for simulating orthochromatic film effects on digital images.
+A tool for simulating orthochromatic film effects on digital images.

 ## Todo
 - [ ] Rewrite in Python